psagarminaga/6120Demo/README.md

 * What is your project objective?

-  The objective for this project is to make those with minimal knowledge of technology aware of the new learning platforms that could give them an opportunity for a job or to teach others this knowledge and expand the learning horizon for the masses.
+  The objective for this project is to make those with minimal knowledge of technology aware of new learning platforms that could give them an opportunity for a job or to teach others this knowledge and expand the learning horizon for the masses.

-In order to bring all of the newly learned concepts together and create prototypes, I hope to make sure that those that are learning these emerging technologies like AR have a foundation to build, iterate and improve on the ideas that they have built.
+In order to bring all of the newly learned concepts together and create prototypes, I hope to make sure that those that are learning these emerging technologies like AR to make sure they have a foundation to build, iterate and improve on the ideas that they have built.

 * What are your criteria for success?

-  When the common person could use Augmented Reality to help themselves and humanity.
+  In order to achieve success with this project, a certain number of criteria needs to be set.
+The order of this criteria is important and will be characterized by how well the individual that has this DIY kit is learning and interacting with the kit.
+The pace will be set by a learning curve and examined on how well the response is with the number of unknown concepts and subsequent absorption of the technology.

+When the concepts are absorbed, learned and practiced, then the pace can be set and the techniques can be learned at a pace that is expected.
+When the AR HUD is introduced, this pace can be accelerated and assumed that within a certain timeline the individual will be coding and programming at a surprisingly fast level capable of speeds that are almost equal to those individuals that have a year or so of experience.

 * What assumptions do you bring to this project?
   That the common person would want to motivate themselves to do-it-themselves for a technology that is emerging.
 * What are the potential risks and obstacles?